occopus/docs/sphinx/source/user/tutorial.rst

 **Steps**

-The following steps are suggested to be peformed:
+The following steps are suggested to be performed:

 #.
 Edit ``conf/components.yaml``.
 Set the ``endpoint`` and the ``regionname`` of your ec2 interface to your target cloud.
     .. code::